These two letters are the shortest in the New Testament. Each of them contains under 300 words

 1. Gaius of Corinth

-He was one of Paul’s converts in Corinth, and was baptised by Paul.
+He was one of Paul’s converts in Corinth, who was baptised by Paul.
 The Corinth church met in

 his house.
 He was Paul’s host on his final visit to Corinth, where he wrote the letter to the